 Pests are most likely to attack plants early in the day when it is not as hot out, this also happens to be the best time of day to water plants so its a good idea to do both at the same time.
 You can also get ideas on essential oils for gardening that may help.

 We love cauliflower all sort of ways.
 We often chop then steam or bake it coated in Parmesan cheese.
-It’s great raw dipped in herb cream cheese dip.
-You can also make loaded cauliflower soup, cauliflower rice or cauliflower buns.
+You can also make loaded cauliflower soup and cauliflower rice.
 There are so many ways to prepare cauliflower – it’s one of my favorite veggies.

 I hope these tips for growing cauliflower has been helpful for you.
 May you have the best heads of cauliflower growing in your backyard garden this season and every year.